brandonhenning/galvanize-puzzles/grid-puzzles/seven-potions.md

 * Neither dwarf nor giant holds death in their insides;
 * Fourth, the second left and the second on the right
 * Are twins once you taste them, though different at first sight.

+---

+Submit a link to a document showing your structured approach to solving this problem.